KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

   - accepts updates/reconfigurations/redeployments of workload from core
   - **does not** handle the data flow of the workload application itself, that is done by the application

-## Installation
+## Order of setup
+  - Install or gain access to the kubestellar core system
+  - Create or get access information for the WEC(s)
+  - Create objects on the core to represent the WECs
+  -

+## Install or gain access to the kubestellar core system

 To use Kubestellar, you need a system running the kubestellar core and a system on which to run the cluster with the syncer.

 _**Note: These can be the same physical system**_
+### Installation
+If you need to deploy the kubestellar core components

-### On system hosting kubestellar core
+#### On system hosting kubestellar core
-- install prerequisites as listed in quickstart page
+1. install prerequisites as listed in quickstart page
-- install release 0.11 of kcp for your language/architecture and add to $PATH
+2. install release 0.11 of kcp for your language/architecture and add to $PATH
     - download from https://github.com/kcp-dev/kcp/releases/tag/v0.11.0
     - expand files -- use tar CLI not GUI to ensure symlinks are created
     - add directories to $PATH
-- install stable release of kubestellar
+3. install stable release of kubestellar
     - download from https://github.com/kubestellar/kubestellar/releases
     - expand file
     - add directory to path
-- now you can follow instructions for running bare or using kubectl kubestellar deploy into a cluster
+4. now you can follow instructions for running bare or using kubectl kubestellar deploy into a cluster
     - Running Bare
       - **NOTE:** if running bare, starting kcp will create the .kcp folder holding admin.kubeconfig as a subfolder of whatever folder you are in when you issue the command
     - Running in a cluster